-> It wasn’t always the case, but Toro managed to drastically reduce the amount of illustrator resources it assigned to creating 3D content – from one hour to just 15 minutes.
+It wasn’t always the case, but The Toro Company managed to drastically reduce the amount of illustrator resources it assigned to creating 3D content – from one hour to just 15 minutes.

 Creo Illustrate has a feature that allows technical illustrators to convert CAD data into illustrations.
 You can import data from CATIA, SOLIDWORKS, Autodesk Inventor, or whatever other system your engineers use, and use that data to automatically render 3D illustrations of parts, assemblies, or entire products.